natejm0/pewpew-terminal/README.md

-This is just a small project I made in like a day to learn C Nothing special Lol
+This is just a small project I made in like a day to learn C!
+Nothing special Lol